 Educate staff about phishing lures, as you increase training in best practices for cyber security.

-The human factor is often considered to be the weakest link in cyber security.
+The human factor is often considered to be the weakest link in network cyber security.
 Too often we assume that our employees are up-to-date with policies and procedures that will protect our clients’ data.
-Regular training sessions and reviews should be part of your cyber security action plan.
+Regular training sessions and reviews should be part of your managed services cyber security action plan.

 There are many ways that cyber criminals threaten our workplaces and our clients.
 We must be vigilant in taking and updating all security measures in order to protect them from the effects of an attack.

-Want to make sure your security practices are up to date?
+Want to make sure your IT security practices are up to date?

 Contact B Suite today!